mattsilv/mcp-server-weather-js/README.md

 ## Tools

 - **get-alerts**
-  - Get weather alerts for a state in the U.S.
+  - Get weather alerts for a US state.
   - Input: `state` (string): Two-letter state code (e.g. CA, NY)
 - **get-forecast**
   - Get weather forecast for a location in the U.S.